Share this post

 I love stone fruit, in fact, I start marking off the days on a calendar in anticipation of the first of the domestic crop.
 There are a multitude of stone fruits available, but I am only going to focus on peaches, nectarines and plums for this edition.
 I threw in a sprinkle of cherries at the end.
 Kind of like the cherry on top :)

 Technically, stone fruit are drupes: a fruit with a hard seed encased in a soft flesh.
 Other examples of drupes are olives and mangos.
-The term stone fruit typically refers to the seed, or pit of the fruit, the seeds of these variety are encased in a hard shell, or stone.
+The term “stone fruit” typically refers to the seed, or pit of the fruit.
+The seeds of these varieties are encased in a hard shell, or stone.
 This family of fruits is also related to the rose.

 • The optimum temperature to store your stone fruit is 32-40 degrees F.